rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 Configuration
 -------------
 Before the lwreg initialization, you need to set up a configuration file.
-The configuration file is a YAML file that containing the following information:
 The configuration file is a YAML file that contains the following information:

     - **dbname**: The name of the database.